-Prior to commencing with the Cape Vulture specialist assessment, and in parallel with the reconnaissance study and pre-application avifaunal monitoring plan required in terms of the Protocol on Avifaunal Species, the collision risk potential for Cape Vultures on the preferred site as identified by the screening tool must be confirmed.
+Prior to commencing with the Cape Vulture specialist assessment, and in parallel with the reconnaissance study and pre-application avifaunal monitoring plan required in terms of the Protocol on Avifaunal Species, the collision risk potential for Cape Vultures identified by the screening tool on the preferred site must be confirmed.
 The potential collision of Cape Vultures with wind turbines is to be confirmed by undertaking a site sensitivity verification for a period of at least 12 months, with surveys timed to account for as much seasonal variation as possible.
-A minimum of 6 site visits must be conducted within the 12 month period.
+A minimum of 8 site visits must be conducted within the 12-month period.

 - 2.1.
-The site sensitivity verification must be undertaken by a specialist registered in the field of zoological or ecological science with the South African Council for Natural Scientific Professions (SACNASP) with demonstrated expertise in Cape Vulture observation and research. - 2.2.
-The site sensitivity verification must be undertaken through the use of: - (a) site inspections to- - identify the land use in the surrounding areas within a 10 km radius of the preferred site with specific reference to the possible location of vulture restaurants or land uses which could result in carcass availability; - ii. identify any specific topographical features on the site which could attract or pose a risk to Cape Vultures including existing power lines within a 10 km radius of the preferred site; - verify the size and status of known breeding sites and roosts within a 30 km radius of the proposed preferred site that have not been monitored by any scientific body within the past 5 years; - iv. continuously monitor wind speed and other weather data that could influence Cape Vulture activity on the preferred site throughout the site sensitivity verification period;
+The site sensitivity verification must be undertaken by a specialist registered in the field of zoological or ecological science with the South African Council for Natural Scientific Professions (SACNASP) with demonstrated experience in Cape Vulture observation and conservation. - 2.2.
+The site sensitivity verification must be undertaken through the use of: - (a) site inspections to- - identify the land use in the surrounding areas within a 10 km radius of the preferred site with specific reference to the possible location of vulture restaurants or land uses which could result in carcass availability; - ii. identify any specific topographical features on the site which could attract or pose a risk to Cape Vultures including existing power lines within a 10 km radius of the preferred site; - iii. estimate the size and status of known breeding sites and roosts within a 30 km radius of the proposed preferred site that have not been monitored by any scientific body or conservation agency within the past 5 years;